wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 <hr />

-## Different ways to run Boundary Serer
+## Different ways to run Boundary Server

 There are different ways: